List of Downton Abbey characters: Sarah O'Brien

-O'Brien and Thomas were the only servants who never did like Bates and the duo constantly try to find faults and uncover his past in an attempt to force Mr Carson to sack him.
+O'Brien and Thomas are initially the only servants who never did like Bates and the duo constantly try to find faults and uncover his past in an attempt to force Mr Carson to sack him.
 She tells Bates's vengeful estranged wife Vera about the family's dirty secrets in an attempt to force Bates out and Vera uses that to blackmail Bates.
-In the last episode of series one, O'Brien comes to believe that Cora is going to replace her.
+In the last episode of series one, Thomas eavesdrops on Cora and Violet's conversation on replies to applications for a new lady's maid Cora had given on the newspapers, which he believed was to replace O'Brien (as Cora had previously reprimanded O'Brien for inciting the servants of Downton not to serve Matthew owing to his middle-class status) and reports the same to her.
 Out of spite, she leaves a bar of soap on the bathroom floor while Cora is taking a bath.
 When Cora gets out, she slips on the soap, causing her to miscarry.
-O'Brien is wracked with guilt, and following the incident, she becomes even more loyal and devoted to Cora.
+O'Brien is wracked with guilt, and after learning that the applications were meant for a new lady's maid for Violet and not Cora, she becomes even more loyal and devoted to Cora.
 When Thomas decides to buy extra food and supplies on the black market to sell to Downton's kitchen staff, she refuses to get involved in his business, but she sympathises with Thomas after he realises he has been swindled.
 After Lady Grantham is struck by a severe case of Spanish flu, O'Brien maintains a bedside vigil, attempting to atone for the miscarriage.
-Towards the end of the second series, she becomes guilt-ridden when she finds out her meddling in Bates's private life has started a chain reaction which led to Vera's threatening to expose the family secrets and bring the Crawley family into disrepute.
+Towards the end of the second series, she becomes guilt-ridden when she finds out her meddling in Bates's private life has started a chain reaction which led to Vera's threatening to expose the Kemal Pamuk affair and bring the Crawley family into disrepute.
 O'Brien is one of several servants asked to testify at Bates's trial and is genuinely relieved when they learn that Bates had been reprieved.
 She also has a nephew, Alfred Nugent, who later becomes a footman at Downton.
-When it is revealed the new valet, Henry Lang, had shell shock, she was uncharacteristically sympathetic towards him and it was revealed that her own brother suffered from it due to the War.
+When it is revealed the new valet, Henry Lang, had shell shock, she is uncharacteristically sympathetic towards him as it reminded it of her own brother.
+Apart from Mrs Patmore, O'Brian was the only other servant who knew about Thomas's homosexual proclivities, and she tolerated it, but after Thomas refused to help her in her nepotistic attempts to promote Alfred as the first footman, she exposed her homophobic side, referring it to be "violation of God's law".